mattrussell2/gradescope-autograder/README.md

 NOTE! do not put any spaces around the `=` characters in this file.

 The values in the sample `autograder_config.ini` will work with the directory structure as-is in this repo.
-Feel free to customize the paths - for instance, if you'd like to place your assignments in the root directory of your grading repo, then update the value of `ASSIGN_ROOT` to be "".
+Feel free to customize the paths - for instance, if you'd like to place your assignments in the root directory of your grading repo, then update the value of `ASSIGN_ROOT` to be "". ** [TODO] NOTE!
+Currently the path variables are broken...you'll have to update the installation files manually with other path info if you change things.
+Will fix ASAP ***

 Okay!
 Assuming you've updated the `config` with the paths you'd like, and have added the `REPO_REMOTE_PATH`, continue with one of either the `.zip` or Docker methods below.